 - SUBMIT INFORMATION: Email the photos, along with your name, fishing license number, length of the fish, weight (if available), and the county and water body in which it was caught to Georgia.BassSlam@dnr.ga.gov.
 If you are unsure of the bass species, you can still submit the fish and DNR will identify it from the photos and location information provided.

-The Georgia Bass Slam is designed to recognize anglers with the knowledge and skill to catch five (5) different species of black bass in a variety of habitats across the state, and to stimulate interest in the conservation and management of black bass and their habitats.
+The Georgia Bass Slam recognizes anglers with the knowledge and skill to catch five (5) different species of black bass in a variety of habitats across the state.